Myanmar conflict: Mon State

 The Mon people have sought self-determination since Myanmar gained independence in 1948, initially under the Mon People's Front and from 1962 through the New Mon State Party (NMSP).
 The Mon National Liberation Army (MNLA) has been fighting government forces since 1949.
-It signed the Nationwide Ceasefire Agreement (NCA) in 2015 and has had minor skirmishes with the Karen National Liberation Army (KNLA).
+It signed the Nationwide Ceasefire Agreement in 2015 and has had minor skirmishes with the Karen National Liberation Army (KNLA).

 Rakhine State

 Rakhine insurgency

-Insurgent groups of the Rakhine (formerly Arakanese), Chin, and Rohingya ethnic minorities have fought against the government for self-determination in Rakhine State since the early 1950s.
+Insurgent groups of the Rakhine (or Arakanese), Chin, and Rohingya ethnic minorities have fought against the government for self-determination in Rakhine State since the early 1950s.
 The region was a stronghold of the Red Flag Communist Party until its defeat by the Tatmadaw in 1978.
 Its successor, the Communist Party of Arakan continued to wage an insurgency in Rakhine State until the 1990s.